 - Working on connecting communities and individuals, while bridging what is known, for what really is.
 Sowing necessary conversations and dialogue for more listening and understanding spaces.

-- Taking classes, attending lectures, getting my butt/mind kicked at workshops to better equip myself to serve others.
+- Taking classes, attending lectures, getting my butt/mind kicked at workshops to remind myself that there is so much to learn.
 Always a student.